thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 </select>
 {% endhighlight %}

-Now in the browser I can select which country I want to submit in the form.
+Now I can select which country I want to submit in the form.

-But how do we do all of this in mechanize?
+But how can we handle this in mechanize where the javascript code won't be running?

 Can you just try setting the value of the `searchAuxCountryID` to `3` or `4`?

-Nope, it will fail with the error `*** ItemNotFoundError: insufficient items with name '<your-value>'`:
+Try it and you will see that it will fail with the error `*** ItemNotFoundError: insufficient items with name '<your-value>'`:

 {% highlight python %}
 (Pdb) print self.br.form